NannyML/nannyml/docs/guides/performance_calculation.rst

    upper or lower threshold.

-The results can be also plotted:
+The results can be plotted for vizual inspection:

 .. code-block:: python